Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 style='width:70%'>
 	<br>
 	<div>
-		<p><small style="color: gray">Our team member is having lunch with Dr. Jingwei Zhang and his students</small></p>
+		<p><small style="color: gray">Having lunch with Dr. Jingwei Zhang and his students</small></p>
 	</div>
 </div>

 **Review**

-With the innovative insight of Dr. Jingwei Zhang, we **explored the commercial value** of our projects in multiple fields, such as agriculture, energy, and the cosmetic industry(see more details in [Implementation](/implementation/)).
+With the innovative insight of Dr. Jingwei Zhang, we **explored the commercial value** of our projects in multiple fields, such as agriculture, energy, and the cosmetic industry (see more details in [Implementation](/implementation/)).
 Besides, Dr. Zhang was quite interested in our project and kept up with our progress.
-A follow-up was taken with him about the safety concerns(see more details in [Safety](/safety/#safety-in-implementation)).
+Later, we had a follow-up discussion with him about the safety concerns (see more details in [Safety](/safety/#safety-in-implementation)).